ropensci-archive/roweb2/content/blog/2019-05-16-dev-guide-update.md

 ### Updates to our policies and guidance

+#### Style: arrow vs. equal

+Thanks to [a question by Robert M Flight(https://github.com/ropensci/software-review-meta/issues/71), our style guidance [now states that it is fine to use either an arrow or an equal sign for assignment **as long as the choice is consistent within the whole package**](https://ropensci.github.io/dev_guide/building.html#code-style).
+You can choose to use `=` over `<-` as long you are consistent with one choice within your package.
+We recommend avoiding the use of `->` for assignment within a package.
+If you do use `<-` throughout your package, and you also use `R6` in that package, you'll be forced to use `=` for assignment within your `R6Class` construction - this is not considered inconsistency beause you can't use `<-` in this case.

 #### Continuous integration

 We added a new [continuous integration *requirement*](https://ropensci.github.io/dev_guide/ci.html#ci): package maintainers must now use `devel` and `oldrel` R versions on Travis, not only R-release.